-STEP 4 If you can claim any foreign tax credits in respect of attributed foreign income from a foreign investment fund or foreign life assurance policy, you will need to provide additional information.
+STEP 4 If you can claim any foreign income tax offsets in respect of attributed foreign income from a foreign investment fund that is a foreign trust you will need to provide additional information.
 Print SCHEDULE OF ADDITIONAL INFORMATION - ITEM 19 on the top of a separate piece of paper.
-Print your name, address, tax file number, the name of the fund or policy, the amount of attributable income in relation to the fund or policy, and any foreign tax credits you can claim in respect of that income.
+Print your name, address, tax file number, the name of the trust, the amount of attributable income in relation to the trust, and any foreign income tax offsets you can claim in respect of that income.
 Sign your schedule and attach it to page 3 of your tax return.